openfifth/koha-plugin-wscc-oracle/docs/outgoings/outgoing_report.md

 8. Tax Amount = Tax value on receipt
 9. Tax Code = Mapped from 'Tax rate on receipt', 20% = 'STANDARD', 0% = 'ZERO', anything else = 'UNMAPPED'
 10. Description = Mapped to 'Biblio title' unless there is no biblio attached, 'Library Materials' otherwise
-11. Cost Centre = Mapped using an 'Additional Field' named 'Acquisitions Cost Centre' linked to the 'Branch' for the budget used with a configurable default, currently set to 'RN05'
+11. Cost Centre = Mapped from fund code using Plugin's 'Fund Field Mappings' configuration table, with configurable default (default: RN05)
-12. Objective = Hard coded to 'ZZZ999', should be a configurable default and optionally a configurable mapping mapped to ?
-13. Subjective = Hard coded to '503000', should be a configurable default and optionally a configurable mapping mapped to ?
+12. Objective = Mapped from fund code using Plugin's 'Fund Field Mappings' configuration table, with configurable default (default: ZZZ999)
+13. Subjective = Mapped from fund code using Plugin's 'Fund Field Mappings' configuration table, with configurable default (default: 503000)
-14. Subanalysis = Mapped from 'Budget' using Plugin Configuration, configurable default currently set to '5460'
+14. Subanalysis = Mapped from fund code using Plugin's 'Fund Field Mappings' configuration table, with configurable default (default: 5460)
 15. Line number = Running count of lines in the invoice indexed from '1'.

+**Note on Fund-Level Mappings:** All COA fields (Cost Centre, Objective, Subjective, Subanalysis) are configured at the budget/fund level via the plugin's configuration interface under "Fund Field Mappings".
+This allows different funds to have different accounting codes as required by Oracle Finance.
+If no specific mapping is configured for a fund, the system uses the configurable defaults.

 ## Error handling, Archiving and Recovery